-There is no Urgent Care co-payment payable for enrolled patients aged twelve years old and younger at any of our opening times at Riccarton Clinic.
-Casual patients aged twelve years old and younger using the Urgent Care service will need to pay a co-payment before 6pm during the week (they would be free at their own medical practice).
+There is no Urgent Care co-payment payable for enrolled patients aged thirteen years old and younger at any of our opening times at Riccarton Clinic.
+Casual patients aged thirteen years old and younger using the Urgent Care service will need to pay a co-payment before 6pm during the week (they would be free at their own medical practice).

-The fee paid by those thirteen or over will depend on:
+The fee paid by those fourteen or over will depend on:

 whether the consultation is medical or accident (ACC discount your fee for an accident)